Akankshapendem/sdc-experiments/Experiment-03_Shopping-cart-app_validation/Shopping-cart 1,2/Readme.md

 5.The total price updates dynamically.

 6. Implementation
 The validation logic is implemented using JavaScript.
-The registration form ensures valid inputs before submission, while the shopping cart checks item quantities and updates the total price accordingly.
+The registration form ensures valid inputs before submission, while the shopping cart checks item quantities and updates the total price accordingly

-7. License
-This project is open-source and free to use.